 5. Look over the edge at Preikestolen

-A few hours hike up the side of Lysefjord, one of Norway’s most picturesque fjords, will take you to the iconic observation platform Preikestolen.
-From your vantage point above the fjord you can gaze at the water over 600m below at what is truly one of the most remarkable views on the planet.
+A few hours hike up the side of Lysefjord, one of Norway’s most picturesque fjords, will take you to the iconic observation platform Preikestolen or Pulpit Rock as it is commonly called in English.
+From your vantage point above the fjord, you can gaze at the water over 600 meters below at what is truly one of the most remarkable views on the planet.

 6. Stand at the North Cape